Arts & Culture

 Dive into local history and art with the help of local museums and galleries.
 Look below to see up-to-date listings of local showcases.

-June 3, 2023 – January 6, 2024 at Oakville Galleries at Centennial Square, 120 Navy Street, Oakville
+February 22, 2025 – May 10, 2025, at Oakville Galleries at Centennial Square, 120 Navy Street.

 At Home in Bronte Muskoka Chair Display – Winter Edition in Bronte Village